ExeqZ/Simple-Artifact-Collection/readme.md

 ## Introduction

-The File Upload and Management System is designed to provide a secure and scalable platform for uploading, managing, and organizing files.
+Simple Artifact Collection is designed to provide a secure and scalable platform for uploading, managing, and organizing files.
 It leverages Azure services for storage and authentication, ensuring a modern and reliable experience.

 ---